grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _Cassandra (possibly because she is just getting the hang of things) doesn't hear the sub until it is right on them.
 It fires its deck-gun at them._
 	* {Don't forget to capture the idea of Cassandra putting her mind out into the water --- some of the sonar-only idea you've had for telling sub stories}

+* [ ] _the sub with the ram fires on the Prospect with a deck gun_
 	* {maybe it's not going to try ramming them again because of the storm? they know it's the same sub because of the unique ram on the bow}
+	* [ ] The enemy sub uses both loudspeakers and ship-to-ship to warn them not to submerge by the authority of blah blah

 * [ ] _Gregory is killed in the attack.
 They leave his body awash on the deck as the descend, blood running down the deck and mixing with the whitewater pouring over it._
 	* Percy dives out from under him with him pounding on the Hatch.